Who Wants to Be a Millionaire (American game show): Merchandise

 In 2000, Pressman released two board game adaptions of Millionaire as well as a junior edition recommended for younger players.
-Several video games based on the varying gameplay formats of Millionaire have also been released throughout the course of the show's U.S. history.
+Several video games based on the varying gameplay formats of Millionaire have also been released throughout the course of the show's American history.

 Between 1999 and 2001, Jellyvision produced five video game adaptations based upon the original primetime series for personal computers and Sony's PlayStation console, all of them featuring Philbin's likeness and voice.
 The first of these adaptations was published by Disney Interactive, while the later four were published by Buena Vista Interactive which had just been spun off from DI when it reestablished itself in attempts to diversify its portfolio.
 Of the five games, three featured general trivia questions, one was sports-themed, and another was a "Kids Edition" featuring easier questions.
 In 2007, Imagination Games released a DVD version of the show, based on the 2004–08 format and coming complete with Vieira's likeness and voice, as well as a quiz book and a 2009 desktop calendar.
-Additionally, two Millionaire video games were released by Ludia in conjunction with Ubisoft in 2010 and 2011; the first of these was a game for Nintendo's Wii console and DS handheld system based on the clock format, while the second, for Microsoft's Xbox 360, was based on the shuffle format.
+Additionally, two Millionaire video games were released by Ludia in conjunction with Ubisoft in 2010 and 2011; the first of these was a game for Nintendo's Wii console and DS handheld system, as well as Sony's PlayStation 3, based on the clock format, while the second, for Microsoft's Xbox 360, via Kinect, was based on the shuffle format.